Security

 1. Check the browser link address.
 Verify the URL before clicking or logging in.

 2. Malicious websites may look identical to our M1 website.
 Pay attention to any misspelling, substitution of letters, and/or deliberate shifting of the “domain” to other parts of the URL.
-Our official domain and sub-domains include:
+Our official domain, sub-domains and emails include:

 ▪ https://www.m1.com.sg